meodai/waypoint-animation/README.md

 Type: `String`
 Default: **.js-animation-trigger**

-defines the class of the elements that should be measured.
+defines the class of elements that should be measured.
 Every time an element with this class will scroll in to visible range, the magic will happen.

 #### activeClass
 Type: `String`
 Default: **.is-shown**

 defines the class that will be given to the visible elements that match the triggerSelector

+#### inactiveClass
+Type: `String`
+Default: undefined

+defines a class that will be set on elements that are not in the visible scroll-area

 #### removeClasses
 Type: `Boolean`